DianaCmaritim/CODE-CHALLENGE-REPO-1/README.md

 ## Running the application
 Use the followng steps to run the program
   - Run npm install to install the dependencies needed for the program.

   - To check whether the code is working,run;

-   -npm install prompt-sync   to install the prompt function which will prompt the user for a command line input -node grade.js for the student grade generator challenge -node speed.js for the speed detector challenge -node salary.js for the net salary calculator challenge
+         npm install prompt-sync   to install the prompt function which will prompt the user for a command line input

+         node grade.js for the student grade generator challenge

+         node speed.js for the speed detector challenge

+         node salary.js for the net salary calculator challenge